Get the credit you deserve as an event marketer

 How to fix this broken situation

 So now you know why you're not getting credit for event ROI in your CRM.
-It's because the sales team isn't entering leads and meetings into your CRM or they're not attributing correctly.
+It's because the sales team isn't entering leads and meetings into your CRM and they're not attributing correctly.

 A better way...

-It's a mobile-first platform that automatically captures leads and meetings and correctly adds them to your CRM, ensuring you get credit for your event's ROI.
-Click here for a free demo of EventGeek, the solution to tracking leads and meetings from live events in your CRM.
+It's a mobile-first platform that automatically captures leads and meetings and correctly adds them to your CRM, ensuring your events are synced to campaigns and that, ultimately, you get the credit you deserve.